Kidney Cancer – Symptoms, Diagnosis & Treatment | SingHealth

 Tests and procedures used to diagnose kidney cancer include:

-- Detailed images of the kidney are taken to show the size, characteristics and extent of spread of the kidney tumour.
+- Ultrasound or CT scan is taken to give detailed images of the kidney to show the size, characteristics and extent of spread of the kidney tumour.

-- A scan that uses strong magnetic fields and radio waves to produce a detailed image of the kidneys.
+- MRI scans use strong magnetic fields and radio waves to produce a detailed image of the kidneys and look for any spread of the cancer cells.

-- Samples of kidney tumour tissue are removed and examined under the microscope to confirm the presence of cancer.
+- During a biopsy, samples of kidney tumour tissue are removed and examined under the microscope in the laboratory to confirm the presence of cancer.

-- A detailed body scan that can help to investigate confirmed cases of kidney cancer to see if the cancer has spread and how well it is responding to treatment.
+- A detailed body scan that can help to investigate kidney cancer cases to see if the cancer has spread or evaluate how well it is responding to treatment.

-- Cystoscopy is a test to look at the inside of the bladder.
-It is usually used for patients who have a kidney tumour and blood in the urine.
-A cystoscope contains a lens and light system that helps the doctor see the inside of the urethra, prostate and bladder to identify any additional tumours.
+- Cystoscopy is a test used to examine the inside of the bladder that is usually used for patients who have a kidney tumour and blood in the urine.
+During the test, a cystoscope which is an instrument that contains a lens and light system is used to help the doctor to examine the inside of the urethra, prostate and bladder to identify any tumours.

 Kidney Cancer - Treatments